galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 The y-axis shows the quality scores.
 The higher the score, the better the base call.
 The background of the  graph divides the y-axis into very good quality scores (green), scores of reasonable quality (orange), and reads of poor quality (red).

 It is normal with all Illumina sequencers for the median quality score to start out lower over the first 5-7 bases and to then rise.
 The quality of reads on most platforms will drop at the end of the read.
-This is often due to signal decay or phasing during the sequencing run:
+This is often due to signal decay or phasing during the sequencing run.
+The recent developments in chemistry applied to sequencing has improved this somewhat, but reads are now longer than ever.

+> ### {% icon details %} Signal decay and phasing
+>
-- Signal decay
+> - Signal decay
+>

-  The fluorescent signal intensity decays with each cycle of the sequencing process.
+>  The fluorescent signal intensity decays with each cycle of the sequencing process.
 Due to the degrading fluorophores, a proportion of the strands in the cluster are not being elongated.
 The proportion of the signal being emitted continues to decrease with each cycle, yielding to a decrease of quality scores at the 3' end of the read.
+>

-- Phasing
+> - Phasing
+>

-  The signal starts to blur with the increase of number of cycles because the cluster looses synchronicity.
+>  The signal starts to blur with the increase of number of cycles because the cluster looses synchronicity.
 As the cycles progress, some strands get random failures of nucleotides to incorporate due to:
+>

-  - Incomplete removal of the 3' terminators and fluorophores
+>  - Incomplete removal of the 3' terminators and fluorophores
-  - Incorporation of nucleotides without effective 3' terminators
+>  - Incorporation of nucleotides without effective 3' terminators
+>

-  This leads to a decrease in quality scores at the 3' end of the read.
+>  This leads to a decrease in quality scores at the 3' end of the read.

-The recent developments in chemistry applied to sequencing has improved this somewhat, but reads are now longer than ever.
+{: .details}

 > ### {% icon details %} Some other sequencing error profiles that you could see
 >
 > - Overclustering
 >
 >   Sequencing facilities can overcluster the flow cells.
 It results in small distances between clusters and an overlap in the signals.
 Two clusters can be interpreted as a single cluster with mixed fluorescent signals being detected, decreasing signal purity.
 It generates lower quality scores across the entire read.